Get quotes from these travel insurance providers and more

 They charge you a higher premium to cover the increased risk of you making an expensive travel insurance claim, but there are ways to get a good deal.

-Shop around: Use our comparison to find insurers that offer cover to pensioners and compare quotes because the cost of cover can vary between policies.
+Shop around: Find insurers that offer cover to pensioners and compare quotes because the cost of cover can vary between policies.

 Get an annual policy: If you travel more than twice a year it could save you money.
 Here is how to choose between annual and single trip insurance.